-The cost written in the plan for the Sutton Road Recycling Center and the possible Athens County Recycling Center.
-These costs would be to maintain the building, upgrade equipment and supplies.
+The costs written in the plan for the Sutton Road Recycling Center are written into the overhead costs and the other special collections costs which would be to maintain the building, upgrade equipment and supplies.
 These sites have to be large enough to store materials, process them and then send them off on a dock or have semi-trailers and gaylords for storage and transport of materials.
-The District's costs are in the Plan Implementation area and cverhead for Sutton Road.
+The District's costs are in the Plan Implementation area and overhead for Sutton Road.
 If any improvements are done, they will be done with grant funds.

-- 2.b.2 Compost: The cost of improving or expanding the compost facility will be included in the Center budget above. - 2.b.3 Transfer: No plans were developed to spend fund in this area, but reserve the right to consider it. - 2.b.4 Special Waste: No plans were developed to spend fund in this area, but reserve the right to consider it. - 2.c Landfill Closure/Post-Closure: No plans were developed to spend fund in this area, but reserve the right to consider it. - 2.d Recycling Collection - 2.d.1 Curbside: The funds for any curbside programs will be handled in the education, outreach and publicity area, unless it falls under another program description. - 2.d.2 Drop-off: The funds outlined in the management plan are for the Drop-off program specifically.
-The District will be putting a contract for maintaining, collecting and processing our 22 drop-off locations or more if needed for a period of three (3) years with the option to add two (2) additional years.
+- 2.b.2 Compost: The cost of improving or expanding the compost program or facility will be included in the budget if funds become available. - 2.b.3 Transfer: No plans were developed to spend funds in this area, but reserve the right to consider it. - 2.b.4 Special Waste: No plans were developed to spend funds in this area, but reserve the right to consider it. - 2.c Landfill Closure/Post-Closure: No plans were developed to spend funds in this area, but reserve the right to consider it.

+2.d Recycling Collection

+- 2.d.1 Curbside: The funds for any curbside programs will have to be offset by the drop off program, if possible. - 2.d.2 Drop-off: The funds outlined in the management plan are for the Drop-off program specifically.
+The District will be seeking a contract for maintaining, collecting and processing our 22 drop-off locations for a period of three (3) years with the option to add two (2) additional years.
+We will contract with the newly formed SORTCOG, if possible first.
 We estimated the cost of the Drop-off program by the 2023 numbers with high fuel adjustment costs and low rebates for recyclables sold.
 The majority of materials by weight is cardboard.
-It is forecast by OEPA that a number of cardboard recycling plants will be locating in the area.
+It is forecast by OEPA that a number of cardboard recycling plants will be located in the area.
 We believe that with our outreach to the commercial and industrial sector more cardboard will be brought in, which does have market value in the new online purchase economy.
 The upkeep and maintenance of the drop-off sites is key to keeping sites at local township, village and business locations.
 Over the years, the sites have had concrete pads installed, along with fences, signage and other site improvements conducted and we will use funds to maintain the integrity of these sites over time.